 If you have insufficient available funds in your linked savings account and are not eligible for Overdraft Privilege, and there are insufficient available funds in your checking account to pay an item, your item will not be paid (unless it was a previously authorized everyday debit card transaction as discussed above).
-The items will be returned, and a Returned Item (Non-Sufficient Funds) fee will be charged, each time an item is presented for payment and returned unpaid due to an insufficient available balance.
-It is important to remember that we have no control over how many times an intended payee may present the same item for payment.
-Multiple presentments of the same item will result in multiple fees.
+The items will be returned, and a Returned Item (Non-Sufficient Funds) fee will be charged.
+There is no limit on the total fees we can charge you for overdrafting your account, however you will not be charged multiple representment fees for the same item.
 Transfers will appear on your periodic statements for each applicable account.

 2. Limits on Overdraft Transfer.
-We will not transfer more than the available account balance in designated linked account if the amount of the overdraft and related fee(s) exceed the available amount.
+We will not transfer more than the available account balance in the designated linked account if the amount of the overdraft and related fee(s) exceed the available amount.
 If the available balance in a designated linked account is not enough to pay the full amount of the transaction(s) you have initiated on any day plus the Overdraft Transfer Fee(s), we will transfer up to the available balance to pay one or more transactions, plus the applicable fee for each item.
-Any transactions that are not paid by the transfer will either be paid through Overdraft Privilege or returned, and Overdraft Transfer Fees, Overdraft Privilege Fees, and/or Returned Item (Non-Sufficient Fund Fees, as applicable, will be assessed.
+Any transactions that are not paid by the transfer will either be paid through Overdraft Privilege or returned, and Overdraft Transfer Fees, Overdraft Privilege Fees, and/or Returned Item (Non-Sufficient Fund Fees), as applicable, will be assessed.